Equivariant Structure on Smash Powers: Realization and Tensor in Commutative Ring Spectra

 \begin{dfn} The {\em discrete Loday functor} applied to an $R$-module $M$ under $R$ and set $X$ is given by

 (functorial in injections).
-The {\em Loday functor} applied to a commutative $R$-algebra $A$ and space $X$ is given by
+The {\em Loday functor} applied to a commutative $R$-algebra $A$ and space $X$ is given by the tensor

-\end{dfn} As commented above, if $A$ is a commutative $R$-algebra and $X$ a set, then the two potential interpretations of the discrete Loday functor as modules under $R$ are naturally isomorphic.
+In either case, $\bigwedge_X^RA$ is also referred to as the {\em $X$-fold smash power of $A$ (over $R$)} \end{dfn} As commented above, if $A$ is a commutative $R$-algebra and $X$ a set, then the two potential interpretations of the smash powers as modules under $R$ are naturally isomorphic.

-Finally note that Proposition~\ref{simplicialtensor} implies the following lemma, which makes it possible to realize $\lodayR{|X|}A$ concretely as a ``smash power indexed over $X$'' for simplicial sets $X$: \begin{lem} Given a simplicial space $Y$ and $A$ a commutative $R$-algebra, there is a natural isomorphism where the realization on the right is in orthogonal spectra. \end{lem}
+Finally note that Proposition~\ref{EKMMVII32} implies the following lemma, which makes it possible to realize $\lodayR{|X|}A$ concretely as a ``smash power indexed over $X$'' for simplicial sets $X$: \begin{lem} Given a simplicial space $Y$ and $A$ a commutative $R$-algebra, there is a natural isomorphism (using the convention of Remark~\ref{simplicialtensor})